• Movers & Shakers

 • Trade union relations

-• Review and Renew Contracts: Begin with contracts, handbooks, and policies especially around probation, performance management, and flexible working.
+• Audit Your Foundation: Review contracts, employee handbooks, and policies, particularly around probation periods, performance management, and flexible working arrangements.

 Tags: Employee RelationsEmployee RightsEmployment Law